Ovine rinderpest: Evolution of acute cases

 Nasal discharge becomes mucopurulent and may obstruct the nose.
 A dry, fitful coughing develops.
 Death occurs from 5 to 10 days after the onset of the fever.
 Some animals may recover, but a dry, stertorous coughing often persists for some days.
 Besides coughing, there is intensive labial dermatitis with scab formation, resembling orf.
 Miscarriages may occur.

 Cause

-Peste des petits ruminants is caused by a Morbillivirus – Small ruminant morbillivirus – which is related to but distinct from Rinderpest virus.
+Peste des petits ruminants is caused by a Morbillivirus – Morbillivirus caprinae – which is related to but distinct from the now extirpated Rinderpest virus.
 Four genotypes (lineages) of the virus are described.
 Their classification is based on the nucleoprotein (N) or previously the fusion (F) protein gene.
 Lineages I and II are found mainly in West Africa.
 Lineage III is generally found in East Africa.
 Lineage IV was long known as the Asian lineage, but has now spread to the African continent and become the most prevalent lineage of all.

 Epidemiology

 Origin and spread

 This virus appears to have evolved at the start of the 20th century in Nigeria.
 The extant genotypes subsequently appeared in West Africa (lineages I and II), East Africa and Arabia (lineage III), and Pakistan–India (lineage IV).

 The first description of the disease was published in 1942 and relates to an outbreak in Côte d’Ivoire, West Africa, in goats and sheep in 1940.
 It spread to East Africa and Arabia at the beginning of the 1980s and to Pakistan and India in the early 1990s (Calcutta goat markets) finally reaching Tibet in 2007.
 The first description of this virus in India was in 1987.

 The outbreak in Burkina Faso in 1999 was caused by the lineage I group.
 Genotype III has caused outbreaks in Ethiopia (1996) and also in Arabia, southern India, and Tamil Nadu (1992).
 This lineage was found in Yemen in 2001.
 Genotype IV has been isolated in Kuwait in 1999.